 All active mine areas of the Rasp Mine site are signposted and fenced to restrict any unauthorised access.
+Perimeter fencing is inspected weekly by Emergency Services Officers.

 Visitors to the mine are only allowed on site with management approval and are required to undertake a visitor briefing (induction), and are accompanied by a site representative at all times.
 Visitor briefing cards are distributed to ensure key information is readily at hand for visitors.
 Visitors must follow site policies and conform to personal protective equipment (PPE) requirements.